CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 #### Eyes

 When a 1 or a 0 bit is transmitted across a link, it is represented on the electrical side of the port as either a high voltage level or a low voltage level, respectively.
-If an oscilloscope is attached to those leads, as the bit stream is transmitted across it, the transitions between one and zero would form a pattern in the shape of an eye.
+If an oscilloscope is attached to those leads, as the bit stream is transmitted across it, the transitions between 1 and 0 would form a pattern in the shape of an eye.

 {{<figure src="/images/cumulus-linux/L1ts-NRZ-eyes.jpg" width="600">}}

 The farther the distance between the 1 and 0, the more open the eye appears.
 The better &mdash; that is, more open &mdash; the eye is, the less likely it is for a bit to be misread.
 When a bit is misread, it causes a bit-error, which would result in an FCS error on the entire packet being received.
-A lower eye measurement generally translates to a larger bit-error rate (BER).
+A lower eye measurement generally translates to a larger bit error rate (BER).
 FEC can correct bit errors up to a point.

-Eyes are not measured on fixed copper ports.
-Nor are they measured when a link is down.
+Eyes are not measured on fixed copper ports, nor are they measured when a link is down.

 Each hardware vendor implements some quantitative measurement of eyes and some kind of qualitative measurement.